101 NYC Engagement Photo Locations

 51. Bushwick Inlet Park

-Bushwick Inlet Park is a secret part of Williamsburg.
-It’s not actually in Bushwick, but rather on the outskirts of the waterfront of East River State Park.
+Bushwick Inlet Park is a remote part of Williamsburg.
+It’s not actually in Bushwick but rather on the outskirts of the waterfront of East River State Park.
 When there’s a high tide, this tiny island part disappears.

 52. Versa Rooftop in Midtown

-This cute restaurant/bar in Midtown called Versa is the perfect spot for some engagement photos or even to host a party.
+This cute restaurant/bar in Midtown, Versa, is the perfect spot for some engagement photos or even to host a party.
 It is located inside the Renaissance Hotel.
 I didn’t even notice it until recently!

 53. NYU Language Houses

-This little alleyway is owned by NYU and has the cutest block of row houses and cobblestones.
+NYU owns this little alleyway with the cutest block of row houses and cobblestones.
 I always love coming here to take photos!

 54. NYU Area

-Most of Washington Square Park area is owned by NYU.
-There are a lot of faculty townhomes lining the perimeter that makes for pretty engagement photos!
+Most of the Washington Square Park area is owned by NYU.
+There are a lot of faculty townhomes lining the perimeter that make for pretty engagement photos!

 55. Underground Subway